17 Field Service Metrics & KPIs That Boost Efficiency and Profit

 - Vehicle tracking: Use GPS tracking to monitor and optimize technician travel patterns.

-6. Jobs Per Day
+6. Jobs per Day

 How many jobs can your technicians complete in a single day?
 The higher the number, the more efficient your operations—and the more revenue you generate.